Mylothros-Charalampos/LambdaFunctions/PostGetDeleteDynamodb-SAM/Readme.md

-## In this example the lambda function will add 2 numbers passed with POST.
+## In this example a table is created in DynamoDB and you can get, add info, or delete the table.

 ## Test